AndrewMurphy-ui/mtg-archetype-trends-api/README.md

 ## Overview
 MTG Archetype Trends API is a Python-based backend service for tracking **archetype-level metagame trends** in *Magic: The Gathering*.

-Rather than presenting static meta snapshots, the system focuses on **directional change**—identifying which cards are being adopted or cut within specific archetypes over time.
+Rather presenting static meta snapshots, the system focuses on **directional change**—identifying which cards are being adopted or cut within specific archetypes over time.
 The API is designed to support downstream tools, automation, and decision-making workflows.

 This project emphasizes backend engineering fundamentals: clear system boundaries, outcome-driven workflows, stable API contracts, and reproducible data pipelines.